 Just don't when trying to bring in a tom.
 This particular sound and call is made only when a hen is mad.
 If you want to confuse a tom and have them hang up, use this call.
 Now that I have that out of the way, there is really only one scenario to use this call.
 If you have a hen you'd like to keep around, this call will make her mad and likely keep her around a little longer.

 Similar to the last few tips, you want to know where the hens are located, and you want to keep them around.
 Pure and simple, toms are looking for hens, so find the hens and a tom will eventually show up.

-9. Use a diaphragm call
+9. Use a mouth call

 10. Use more than one call

 People buy turkey vests for a reason, and they come with a lot of pockets for a reason.
 You wouldn't hit the lake with only one lure, so why would you limit yourself to one turkey call?
 You never know what a tom will respond to.

 11. Use the weather

 Weather patterns change bird behavior, so pay attention to the forecasts.
 Snow will slow down breeding behavior, but they still need to eat.
 Rain will work against a bird's sight, and in my experience, they then seek open fields.
 Wind will do the opposite, sending them to low, wooded areas.
 Calm, sunny days will make for the best hunting.

 12. Check your pattern